bilginnet/yii2-cropper/README.md

             'height' => 100, // Will calculate automatically by aspect ratio if not set ],

+        // optional //default following code
+        // you can customize
+        'buttonCssClass' => 'btn btn-primary',

         // optional // defaults following code
         // you can customize
         'icons' => [